Beyond the Fringe: International success

 The show's success was not limited to the UK.
 In 1962, it also opened in South Africa.
 Next it arrived in the US.
 First the Broadway Company opened on 27 October 1962, then it was performed by the National Company in 1963.
 Subsequently, opening on 8 October 1964, the National Touring Company took it on a nationwide tour for six months as Beyond the Fringe '65 under the auspices of Alexander H. Cohen, with the cast consisting of Bob Cessna, Donald Cullen, Joel Fabiani, and James Valentine.
 Slight changes were made to adapt the show for American audiences, for instance the opening number (discussing America) was retitled "Home Thoughts from Abroad".

 The show was revived in slightly altered form in Los Angeles in 2000 and 2001 by Joseph Dunn's ReEstablishment Theater to critical acclaim.

 Legacy

 The four original members of Beyond the Fringe feature prominently as characters in the play Pete and Dud: Come Again, by Chris Bartlett and Nick Awde.
 Appropriately, that comedy-drama had a sellout run at the 2005 Edinburgh Festival Fringe before transferring to London's West End at The Venue, in 2006, in a version starring Kevin Bishop as Moore, Tom Goodman-Hill as Cook, Fergus Craig as Alan Bennett and Colin Hoult as Jonathan Miller.
 It subsequently embarked on a nationwide tour.

-The creation, performance and aftermath of the show is covered in the 2004 film Not Only But Always.
+The creation, performance and aftermath of the show are covered in the 2004 film Not Only But Always.

+Good Evening, Roy Smiles' play about the Beyond The Fringe team, was broadcast on BBC Radio 4 in 2008, with Benedict Cumberbatch as Dudley Moore.

 In 2017, Beyond the Fringe was recreated for an episode of the Netflix TV series The Crown in which Prime Minister Macmillan is in attendance and singled out for abuse by Peter Cook (performed by Patrick Warner.)